Pakistan Frees All But 1 Accused In Gang Rape

 It was the first time in conservative Pakistan that a woman had gone public about rape.

 The Supreme Court's acquittal stunned the victim, who also goes by Mukhtar Bibi.
-She had successfully challenged her attackers in court, and in doing so, became a symbol of hope for oppressed and violated women.
+She had successfully challenged her attackers in court, and her ensuing legal struggle became a symbol of hope for oppressed and violated women.

 The three-member bench of Pakistan's Supreme Court freed all but one of the six men.
 Abdul Khaliq will continue to serve a life term, which in Pakistani practice would likely be no more than 25 years.